 While we continue to pursue our scholarship in different languages and cultures around the globe, we have also begun to put particular emphasis on our own multilingual reality in Australia.
 By looking into the impact of cultural traditions on the perception of health and well-being in Western Sydney’s diverse population groups and by exploring archival sources of migrants' stories in their original languages, we hope to enhance the appreciation of Australia’s multilingual traditions and to achieve a better understanding of the many facets of social transformation in Australia.

 Academic staff in the School of Languages and Cultures are often involved in convening and organising international conferences, both at the University of Sydney and at other venues.
-Below are some recent conferences involving our staff.
+Below are some upcoming and recent conferences involving our staff.

 Reformation and Revolution | Responses to Crisis in Modern European Intellectual and Political History